“Yoga is seeing life the way it is”—Patanjali’s Yoga Sutras.

 “The Ashtanga Vinyasa Yoga series, is a system of Yoga, that is said to have its origin in an ancient text called the Yoga Korunta.
 This text was imparted to Sri T. Krishnamacharya in the early 1900’s by his Guru/teacher- Rama Mohan Brahmachari, which was later passed down to Sri K. Pattabhi Jois during the duration of his studies with Krishnamacharya, beginning in 1927.

-This style of yoga is characterized by a focus on vinyasa.
+This discipline of yoga is characterized by a focus on vinyasa.
 Vinyasas are the linking of breath with movement.
 An individual’s breath initiates and controls their movements and the length of time held in their postures.
 This process produces an intense internal heat and a purifying sweat.

 The Ashtanga Vinyasa system is an exact science; with a specific breath count for each asana and movement.
 And when practiced with a progressive series postures in sequential order allows a person to tap into unknown possibilities and uncover hidden potential.
 This is an ongoing, cumulative and a therapeutic process, further allowing a person to evolve to their fullest potential on a physical, psychological and spiritual level.